 The University of Wisconsin-Green Bay will not tolerate nor condone any form of hazing.
-Violations will be investigated and processed by the University or possibly by the State of Wisconsin.
-University students, faculty, and staff are all a part of the Anti-Hazing Policy.
+Violations of this policy will be dealt with by the Office of Student Life, and then, if necessary, by the Dean of Students Office, and potentially by the State of Wisconsin.